 Here are some steps to take in overcoming your challenges in building emotional intimacy.

-- Communicate with your partner frequently about your struggles and make sure that he or she understands why you are so distant and does not take it personally.
+- Communicate with your partner frequently about your struggles and make sure that he or she understands why you are sometimes distant.
+Make sure the lines of communication go both ways.

 You don't have to settle for a distant and disconnected relationship.
 All the joys of deep emotional intimacy are available to you.
-It just takes a little work and a lot of understanding.
+It just takes a little work and the right tools.
+Take the first step today.